jalombar/starsmasher/splot_routines/Readme.md

 This file is described in details in the documentation.
 The file energy.sph lists:
 column 1: the current time
-column 2:the total system potential energy, column 3:kinetic energy, column 4:internal energy, column 5:total energy, column 6:total entropy, column 7:total angular momentum, column 8:the maximum SPH density for any particle.
+column 2: the total system potential energy, column 3: kinetic energy, column 4: internal energy, column 5: total energy, column 6: total entropy, column 7: total angular momentum, column 8:the maximum SPH density for any particle.

 ## parent.sph